Background

 Methodology

-Standard Badger Survey
+Badger Walkover Survey

 Badger Bait Marking Surveys

 This technique involves determining the territories of badger social groups.
 The bait is a mixture of peanuts, golden syrup and indigestible plastic pellets (which is harmless to the badgers) and this is placed close to badger setts.
 The plastic pellets placed at each sett are a different colour that can then be identified through the badger’s droppings.
-Badgers mark their territory with communal latrines (dung pits); therefore the coloured pellets recorded within dung pits can be used to form an understanding of the extent of a badger clan’s territory.
-The information from bait marking can then be used in conjunction with recording other badger activity such as well worn paths and footprints.
+Badgers mark their territory with communal latrines (dung pits); therefore, the coloured pellets recorded within dung pits can be used to form an understanding of the extent of a badger clan’s territory.
+The information from bait marking can then be used in conjunction with recording other badger activity such as well-worn paths and footprints.

 Following the Survey